 The winning ticket number was CPS18B8779.

-This result will also be published in the Public Notices section of the Sydney Morning Herald on Monday 16 April.
+This result was also published in the Public Notices section of the Sydney Morning Herald on Monday 16 April.

 In the 20+ years the raffle has been operating, we have generated more than $2,000,000 for local groups and schools.

-You can be part of this exciting fund-raising project.
-To learn more or to sign up your group for the 2018-2019 Community Service Appeal raffle, contact Mark at
+Your group can be part of this exciting fund-raising project.
+To learn more or to sign up for the 2018-2019 Community Service Appeal raffle, contact Mark at

 If you're a teacher or parent, have a look at our Working with Schools brochure for more information about these programs and how they can bring out the best in your students.